Causal Inference via Style Transfer for Out-of-distribution Generalisation: Proposed Method

 \section{Proposed Method}

-We present our proposed front-door adjustment-based method for modelling $P\left(Y|\do(x)\right)$ to deal with hidden confounders in Section~\ref{subsec:Frontdoor-Adjustment} and introduce two different ways to realise it for image classification in Section~\ref{subsec:Neural-Style-Transfer} and Section~\ref{subsec:Generalisation-to-other}.
+We present our proposed front-door adjustment-based method for modelling $P\left(Y|\do(x)\right)$ to deal with hidden confounders in Section~\ref{subsec:Frontdoor-Adjustment} and introduce two different ways to estimate it for OOD image classification in Section~\ref{subsec:Neural-Style-Transfer} and Section~\ref{subsec:Generalisation-to-other}.